The Complete Guide to a Successful Discovery Meeting

 If they say they have no budget, consider offering them a free consultation or a low-cost alternative.

-After the discovery meeting, introduce the conversation about what happens next.
+After the discovery call, guide the conversation about what happens next.
 Do your potential clients need time to think about the project?

 Are there items from the meeting that need follow-up?
 When would you like to meet again?
 What are your expectations for the next meeting, and how will you ensure they are met?